Repressurising a Baxi Potterton boiler

 5. Turn the heating on

-A filling loop will be built in on the bottom of most modern and small combi boilers, but it could also be on the pipework.
+A filling loop is built-in on the bottom of modern combi boilers, but it could also be on the pipework.
+Usually below the boiler or in the hot water cylinder cupboard if you have one, but an external flexible filling loop could be anywhere on the system.

 There should be one of these types of boiler filling loops under your Baxi boiler:

-• Two Blue or Black Lever Handles: These will need turning a quarter turn each to open and close
+• Two black or blue lever-type handles: Turn a quarter turn each to open and close.

 Baxi Potterton filling loop on boiler

-• Easy-Fill Green Handle: This will simply need to be pulled and then released to stop filling.
+• Easy-Fill green handle: Pull and then release to stop filling.

 Easy fill filling link on Baxi combi boiler

-• Two Knobs: These will need turning anti-clockwise like taps to open, and fully clockwise to close.
+• Two knobs: Turn anti-clockwise like taps to open, and fully clockwise to close.

 Baxi boiler filling loop with knobs